 - NEVER disassemble the pressure regulator.
-Their original performance may not be restored after reassembly - attempt to clear a suspected obstruction - DO NOT block the five holes on the top of the regulator, or the regulator may not work properly Do not insert a needle or anything into these holes. - system.
+Their original performance may not be restored after reassembly - NEVER insert anything into the inlet nipple in an attempt to clear a suspected obstruction - DO NOT block the five holes on the top of the regulator, or the regulator may not work properly Do not insert a needle or anything into these holes. - DO NOT allow foreign matter to enter the fuel system.
 Dirt inside the regulator, no matter how small, may obstruct the flow of fuel and prevent a from working properly.

-- ALWAYS use fuel filters.
+ALWAYS use fuel filters.

 Keep the fuel tank scrupulously clean and filter all fuel as it enters the tank (e.g.via an O.S.'Super-Filter' Code No.72403050) and use a good quality in-line filter between the tank and regulator.
-Remember to inspect filter screens at regular intervals and rinse clean as necessary. - DO NOT clean the regulator with organic solvent such as kerosene, light machine oil, gasoline, thinner or crc as the silicone rubber parts inside will deteriorate.
+Remember to inspect filter screens at regular intervals and rinse clean as necessary.

+- DO NOT clean the regulator with organic solvent such as kerosene, light machine oil, gasoline, thinner or crc as the silicone rubber parts inside will deteriorate.
 Be sure to use methanol or fuel. - DO NOT allow fuel to remain in the regulator.
 After finishing the day's flight session, be sure to run out the fuel in the regulator.
 Stop the fuel flow to the regulator with a stopper and run the engine at idle to use up the fuel in the regulator.
 After stopping the engine, rotate the engine by electric starter to eliminate fuel inside the engine.

-ABOUT THE SILENCER AND PLUMBING
+■ ABOUT THE SILENCER AND PLUMBING

 It is suggested to use the O.S.
 PowerBoost 105 silencer which is developed to best Match the 105HZ-R. Also, the conventional silencers designed for 90 size engines can be used too.

-In this case, install the silencer screwing in the M4x15 bolts from the silencer side since the crankcase has been tapped to accept the bolts is done on the crankcase supplied with the silencer Carry out plumbing referring to a sketch.
+In this case, install the silencer screwing in the M4x15 bolts from the silencer side since the crankcase has been tapped to accept the bolts is done on the crankcase